 What are the symptoms?

-With cutaneous anthrax, symptoms usually appear 5 to 7 days after exposure to spores, though it may take longer.
+With cutaneous anthrax, symptoms usually appear about one day after exposure to spores, though it may take longer.

 - The first symptom may be a small, raised bump that might itch.

-With inhalation anthrax, symptoms usually appear 1 to 7 days after exposure.
+With inhalational anthrax, symptoms usually appear 1 to 7 days after exposure.
 (But it can take as long as 60 days).

 - Severe trouble breathing, high fever, and shock may occur 1 to 5 days later.